Early In-Person Voting

 ID Requirements

 Photo ID is not the only acceptable form of identification.
-Acceptable forms of identification include a current utility bill, bank statement, government check, paycheck, or any other government document containing your name and address.
+Acceptable forms of identification include a current utility bill, bank statement, government check, paycheck, or any other government document containing the name and address of the voter.

 Some of the most common forms of identification that are accepted at all locations during early voting and on Election Day are: